vmarc/knooppuntnet/README.md

 These are the instructions for installing the client application on your local computer (for development purposes).

-#### yarn
+#### node.js and npm

-We use _"yarn"_ to manage the software dependencies and to help in installing and running the client application.
+We use _"npm"_ to manage the software dependencies and to help in installing and running the client application.

-Go to [yarn](https://yarnpkg.com), click the install button, and follow the instructions for your operating system.
+If you do not have a version of node.js installed, please follow the [directions for installation on nodejs.org](https://nodejs.org/en/download/).

 #### git